comunica/Article-SSWS2020-AMF/content/evaluation.md

 The results show that querying without using AMF metadata achieves the highest diefficiency values.
 This means that results start coming in sooner when AMF is not being used, even though the time until the last result is produced is typically higher compared to when AMF _is_ used.
-<span class=comment data-author=RV>so AMF is bad for streaming? that is… surprising. do we know why?
-(I see we have that futher down)</span>

 <span class=comment data-author=RV>These results might confuse reviewers, so we should consider carefully. although I like the discussion about it further down, it's interesting.</span>